-With more and more of our customers moving their big data, ML and AI applications into Kubernetes, Spot by NetApp is excited to announce the launch of Wave, a serverless container engine designed specifically for big data applications.
+With more and more of our customers moving their big data, ML and AI applications into Kubernetes, Spot by NetApp is excited to announce the launch of Ocean for Apache Spark, a serverless container engine designed specifically for big data applications.

 While Kubernetes brings simplicity and standardization to containers and services, it makes the underlying cloud infrastructure challenging to manage.
 Even experienced DevOps teams struggle with the manual, complex and resource-intensive tasks for scaling, provisioning and managing infrastructure.
 Getting this right can help companies achieve the promises of Kubernetes and the cloud, but getting it wrong can lead to wasted resources, burned out teams, underperforming applications and high cloud bills.